ECP asks political parties to hold intra-party polls

 -

-ECP asks political parties to hold intra-party pollsBy Mumtaz AlviJanuary 14, 2017Print : Islamabad
+ECP asks political parties to hold intra-party pollsBy Mumtaz AlviJanuary 14, 2017Print : National

 Through a public notice, the Election Commission has called on political parties to conduct intra-party elections at central, provincial and local levels and submit their annual party accounts immediately in order to be eligible as enlisted political party for allotment of election symbols and contesting any upcoming elections.